frbourassa/antigen_encoding_theory/README.md

  - ``antigen_encoding_data_misc.zip``: unzip contents in ``data/misc/``.
 Contains plotting parameters and EC50 values for antigens.
  - ``antigen_encoding_trained_networks.zip``: unzip contents in ``data/trained-networks/``.
 Contains projection matrix and normalization factors to construct the latent space, and also other weight matrices of the default neural network.

-They are available on demand from the authors.
-Also available on demand are the output files of the code, for users having trouble running the code themselves.
+These files are available from the Github release notes of [v0.2.0-alpha](https://github.com/frbourassa/antigen_encoding_theory/releases/tag/v0.2.0-alpha).
+On demand, the output files of the code are also available, for users having trouble running the code themselves.

 ### Data preprocessing
 After downloading and unzipping the cytokine data files (HDF5 format) in ``data/initial/``, run the script ``run_first_prepare_data.py``, which will save cleaned up versions of the raw dataframes in ``data/final/``, then process all cytokine time series (log transformation, smoothing spline interpolation, time integration), and saved the processed time series in ``data/processed/``.